These guides are AI-generated educational summaries — not legal or medical advice.

 Performing too well on exam day by pushing through pain

-Why: Veterans often stoically complete ROM testing without communicating pain.
+Veterans often stoically complete ROM testing without communicating pain.
 The examiner measures what they see.
 If you silently push through pain to complete a movement, the ROM will be recorded as achievable without pain, which understates your true functional capacity.

-Do this instead: Move only to the point where pain genuinely stops you.
+Instead: Move only to the point where pain genuinely stops you.
 Verbalize pain onset: 'I feel pain starting at this point.'
 Tell the examiner your pain level.
 Do not force motion beyond your functional limit.

 Impact: All rating levels - understating pain affects DeLuca factor documentation across all percentages